i80and/minio-docs/source/kubernetes/minio-kubernetes-overview.rst

    minio-tenant-1-console   ClusterIP   10.97.87.X      <none>        9090/TCP,9443/TCP   129m
    minio-tenant-1-hl        ClusterIP   None            <none>        9000/TCP            137m

 The created services are visible only within the Kubernetes cluster.
-There are a number of methods for configuring external access to the server.
-For example, you can configure an
+There are a number of methods within the Kubernetes ecosystem for configuring external access to the server.
+For example, you can configure an :kube-docs:`Ingress
-:kube-docs:`Ingress <concepts/services-networking/ingress>` that routes
+<concepts/services-networking/ingress>` that routes traffic from an
-traffic from an externally-accessible IP address or hostname to the ``minio`` service.
+externally-accessible IP address or hostname to the ``minio`` service.

 ToDo: Basic Ingress Example.